“One day you will be old enough to start reading fairy tales again.”

 My Story

-My publishing career started with a brief internship that morphed into a fourteen-year foundational season.
+My career in book publishing started with a brief internship that morphed into a fourteen-year foundational season.

 I worked hard.
 So hard.
-Reading proposals, managing the publisher’s calendar, arranging travel, summarizing financials, overseeing contract files, making sure authors got paid… And I loved it.
+Reading proposals, managing the publisher’s calendar, arranging travel, summarizing financials, overseeing contract files, making sure authors got paid . . .
+And I loved it.
 Every bit of it.
-Over time I was trusted with more and more responsibilities and I was hungry to learn as much as I could.
-Then HarperCollins bought Thomas Nelson in 2012, and I received my first promotion to Associate Editor.
+(I mean, I was working with the team that published some of my teenage self’s favorite novels!
+How cool is that?!)
+As I became acclimated and proved myself, I was trusted with more and more responsibilities and I was hungry to learn as much as I could.
+When HarperCollins bought Thomas Nelson in 2012, and I received my first promotion to Associate Editor.

-Throughout this time I continued working hard and learning all I could.
-I created P&L reports, initiated and monitored the team’s data integrity, managed schedules and book interiors through production, vetted and hired proofreaders, orchestrated catalog development three times each year, contributed to titling and acquisitions meetings, and dealt with rights reversions.
-The team experimented with e-first novellas and launched a new imprint.
+Throughout this time I continued working hard and learning all I could about the publishing industry and fiction and business and editing.
+I created P&L reports, initiated and monitored the team’s data integrity, managed myriad schedules and shepherded book interiors through production, vetted and hired proofreaders, orchestrated catalog development three times each year for sales conferences, contributed to titling and acquisitions meetings, and dealt with rights reversions.
 I worked alongside some lovely people—colleagues and authors and freelancers.
+My team experimented with e-first novellas and eventually launched a new imprint we were so excited about!
 I discovered this gem and read craft books and studied editing, shadowing developmental edits and analyzing line edits.
 And I fell in love with the process of line editing and helping authors polish and strengthen their narratives.
-I began performing in-house line edits, starting with this beautiful story.
-(Visit my Portfolio to see the other books I edited!)
+In 2017, I began performing in-house line edits for some of our authors, starting with this beautiful story.
+(Visit my Portfolio to see other books I’ve edited!)

-My fourteen years at this company gave me a solid foundation, valuable skills, and a strong network of book people that prepared me for my next transition.
+My fourteen years at this company gave me a solid foundation, valuable skills, a strong network of book people, and prepared me for my next transition.
 Because, as I learned earlier in my career, life is full of change and sometimes that is exactly what a person needs.
-I resigned from corporate publishing in April 2023 and embarked on a new adventure: Freelance Editing. (#solopreneur) Now I’m available to share my insider publishing knowledge and my editing skills with you!
+I resigned from corporate publishing in April 2023 and embarked on a new adventure: Freelance Editing (#solopreneur).
+Now I’m available to share my expert editing skills and insider publishing knowledge with you!

 Contact me today and let me know how I can help you on your journey to publish your book!